muspelheim/LSTM-Text-Generation/README.md

 ![License](https://img.shields.io/github/license/philiparvidsson/Pymake2-Build-Tool.svg)

 ## What is this?
-During the time that I was writing my [bachelor's thesis (Sequence-to-sequence Learning of Financial Time Series)](www.google.com) (in which I used LSTM-based RNNs for modeling the problem), I became interested in natural language processing.
-After reading Andrej Karpathy's blog entry titled [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), I decided to give it a go.
+During the time that I was writing my bachelor's thesis *(Sequence-to-sequence Learning of Financial Time Series in Algorithmic Trading*, in which I used LSTM-based RNNs for modeling the problem), I became interested in natural language processing.
+After reading Andrej Karpathy's blog entry titled [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), I decided to give text generation using LSTMs for NLP a go.
 Although slightly trivial, the project still comprises an interesting program and demo, and gives really interesting (and sometimes very funny) results.

-Over the course of a weekend, I implemented the program in [Hy](http://hylang.org) (a LISP built on top of Python) using Keras and TensorFlow.
-You can train the model on any sources you like.
-Remember to give it enough time to go over at least fifty epochs, otherwise the generated text will not be very interesting.
+I implemented the program over the course of a weekend in [Hy](http://hylang.org) (a LISP built on top of Python) using Keras and TensorFlow.
+You can train the model on any text sources you like.
+Remember to give it enough time to go over at least fifty epochs, otherwise the generated text will not be very interesting, rather seemiling random garbage.

+The LSTM is trained *character-by-character* (in contrast to *word-by-word*) which means that is learns to write *one single character* at a time to construct words.
+This has the peculiar effect of the LSTM making up words during generation, though still producing coherent sentences (with enough training)!

 ## Prerequisites
 * [CUDA](http://nvidia.com/object/cuda_home_new.html)